-Adult upperparts are dark red-brown, with black streaks and reddish patches on the wings and shoulders.
+Adult swamp sparrow upperparts are dark red-brown, with black streaks and reddish patches on the wings and shoulders.
 No wing bars.
 The head is dark gray, with a chestnut crown (brown- and black-streaked, with a gray central stripe).
 The tail is slightly notched and is usually not pumped up and down in flight like the song sparrow's.
 Underparts are unstreaked, gray, with a white throat, dark, reddish-brown sides and a dark whisker stripe.
 Breeding plumage is much more reddish brown, with black streaking on the head and with buffy sides.
 Young birds resemble the winter plumage but have a buffy eyebrow and nape and fine streaking on the breast.
-The song is a low, sweet trill, "tup-tup-tup-tup-tup-tup," much slower than that of a chipping sparrow.
-Calls are a sharp, metallic "tchip" and a "zeee," similar to those of the Lincoln's sparrow.
+The song is a low, sweet trill, essentially a rapid series of swees or syus, much slower than the notes of a chipping sparrow.
+Calls are a sharp, metallic tchip and a zeee, similar to those of the Lincoln's sparrow.

 - Rusty cap; with gray central stripe in nonbreeding plumage